 Happy National Flossing Day Sugar Fix Fans!!!
 As I am sure many of you saw on the news, there has been a lot of recent controversy over the need and benefit of flossing.
-Well I am here to debunk this, clear a few of those statements up, and to clarify that Dr. Jessica Emery and the Sugar Fix Dental team DO recommend flossing daily.
-The press release from the department of Health and Human Services and Agriculture said that the evidence from studies showed weak and unreliable evidence that flossing effectively removes plaque.
+Well, I am here to debunk this, clear a few of those statements up, and clarify that Dr. Brittany Dickinson and the Sugar Fix Dental team DO recommend flossing daily.
+The press release from the Department of Health and Human Services and Agriculture said that the evidence from studies showed weak and unreliable evidence that flossing effectively removes plaque.
 When the American Dental Association and American Academy of Periodontology were contacted, they both continued to support the history-old recommendation of flossing daily to adequately clean the tooth surface and prevent gingivitis.

-For some people this may be a minor tweak to their technique but to others it may be a big change and may take a little time to get used to.
+For some people, this may be a minor tweak to their technique but for others, it may be a big change and may take a little time to get used to.
 Remember, flossing does not necessarily have to be associated with brushing.
 If the only time you have to floss is while you are watching the news, then by all means floss on the couch!
 So keep in mind on this National Flossing Day it is better to floss at any time than not at all!